 Dissemination emphasizes: risk communication, visual design, comparative effectiveness research, patient-provider communication, bioethics, and translation to population health.

-Our program faculty include leaders in methods development, a vital component to driving innovation and paradigm shifts in the translational realm, including faculty from Biostatistics, Bioengineering, Epidemiology, and the Research Design Unit of the Utah CTSI.
+Our program faculty include leaders in methods development, a vital component to driving innovation and paradigm shifts in the translational realm, including faculty from Biostatistics, Bioengineering, Epidemiology, and the Research Design Unit of the Utah Clinical and Translational Science Institute (CTSI).

 Trainees emerging from this program will carry with them a unique set of skills and the expertise to succeed in their chosen focus and achieve their career aspirations